loleg/website/README.md

 `grunt` will watch for changes to your [SCSS files](assets/scss), and also [icons](assets/icons) (see [svgstore](https://github.com/FWeinb/grunt-svgstore)).

-`lektor deploy` will deploy to the gh-pages branch, putting changes live, if you have deploy permissions.

 ## Notes on content (in Markdown)